bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-07-22

+We have concluded that for us our specific lax Boolean MM approach we will not use to help implement strict Boolean MM approach; it is a dead end.
+We have an idea for strict Boolean MM, but we do not use that particular reduction.
+This is good in a sense, however, because then we have less obligation to make our lax Boolean MM approach be inordinately extensible.

+We are almost done implementing Gabow-Tarjan DSU structure.
+After that, we will tune for Gabow-Tarjan b, implement 2VCB-related VRB block forest, implement creation of our application graph, perform experiments, write an article.

 ## 2019-07-20

 Got back from a trip to Belgium for a week.
 At the place we stayed at, there were two masks of characters from Five Nights at Freddy's horror video game.
 We had waffles, twice-fried fries, and seafood among other things (which the place is supposed to be known for).
 Watched two movies on the international legs for trip forward and for trip back -- Fantastic Beasts: TCOG and Lego Movie 2.
 Went to music instrument and train museums, architect-related historical sites.
 Apparently, sometimes trains receive power from wires from above and the connection is sustained by tension.